EBI-Metagenomics/mgnify-biohackeu22-report/paper/paper.md

 For example, a user could load a MGnify genome and its GFF annotation file, and when clicking on a coding sequence annotation perform an API (Application Programming Interface) call to the InterPro API [@interpro], constructing a dataframe of relevant protein information.

 ## Integration between MGnify's Protein Database and ESM Atlas
+Predicting the 3D structure of proteins is a crucial step in understanding their biology.
+Meta AI's ESMFold [@ESMfold2] is a tool designed for this purpose, using machine learning for protein structure prediction.

+The [ESM Metagenomic Atlas](https://esmatlas.com/) is a comprehensive repository of protein structures that have been generated using the ESMFold tool, sourced from the MGnify Protein DB.
+It serves as a convenient resource for researchers interested in exploring and comparing the structures of proteins predicted by ESMFold.
+However, the Atlas currently lacks easily accessible metadata for the proteins.
+This information is stored in flat files on the MGnify FTP server, which can be difficult for many users to access.
+During the BioHackathon Europe 2022, our team worked on a prototype for a web API that would provide access to this metadata stored in the MGnify Protein DB.

+We explored the potential of combining the Atlas and the newly developed API to integrate protein structure with metadata by using a Jupyter notebook.
+This approach allows researchers to easily access and analyze protein structure and metadata from both MGnify and the ESM Metagenomic Atlas within a single platform.

+TODO: Add screen cap

+In addition, this Jupyter notebook includes a section that allows researchers to run a sequence similarity search using the MGnify Sequence Search API, and incorporates the muscle [@MUSCLE] multiple sequence aligner to generate an alignment using the top 10 hits obtained.
+Overall, this notebook provides a convenient way for users to access and analyze protein structure and metadata in a single platform.

 ## Notebooks covering MGnify's metagenome-assembled genomes
 Notebooks are a useful tool to share examples of how to use and connect to the MGnify API.